 Congratulations—you've got a self-soother on your hands!
-Keep in mind these tips about the beloved binky.
+Keep these safety tips in mind before handing over that pacifier.

-[ ] Always have extras on hand, and make sure a few are identical to her favorite.
+Always have extras on hand, and make sure a few are identical to his or her favorite.

-[ ] Clean the binky early and often.
+Clean the pacifier early and often.
 Wash it before the first use, soak it in equal parts white vinegar and water for a few minutes every day (or at least a few times a week), and don’t rinse the pacifier in your own mouth, mom.
 (That's germy and, well, gross.)

-[ ] Don't be a pacifier-popper.
-If the binky falls out of baby's mouth while she's sleeping, don’t put it back in.
+Don't be a pacifier-popper.
+If the pacifier falls out of baby's mouth while he or she's sleeping, don’t put it back in.

-[ ] Know when to say when.
-Most kids lose interest between ages two and four —if yours doesn't, talk to your pediatrician.
+Know when to say when.
+Most kids lose interest between ages 2 and 4—if yours doesn't, talk to your pediatrician.
 Beware, though—your child (and you) may have to go cold turkey!